 Building Permit Construction Review

-There are two types of review.
-1. To Verify Soundness of Plan, and 2.
-In Field Inspections.
-Here is the flow of the Building Permit Review Process:
+There are two types of review: (a) plan reviews to verify the soundness of construction plans/blueprints; and (b) field inspections.
+Here is the detailed flow of the Building Permit Review Process:

-Ancillary permits are often necessary and should be inquired about when planning begins:
+Ancillary documents are often necessary and should be inquired about when planning begins:

 - Parkway Bonds

 - MWRD – Metropolitan Water Reclamation District of Greater Chicago Permits.
-These permits are not controlled by the Village of Brookfield.
+Because MWRD is a separate unit of government, these permits are not controlled by the Village of Brookfield.

 What Does MWRD do?